 Additionally, read as many articles on recent developments and topics of interest in the field as you can.
 By studying the major publications for the Computer Engineering field, you’ll gain a better understanding of the specifics that the job entails.
 An internship in Computer Engineering is by far the best way to find out if the career is right for you.
 Most internships offer a variety of experiences in both the software and hardware sides of Computer Engineering.

-Are there any Civil Engineer associations?
+Are there any Computer Engineer associations?

 The IIEE (Institute of Electrical and Electronics Engineers) Computer Society